-We have had ways to abstract system services from our developed services for some time, containers and Java effectively allow one to run anywhere.
+We have had ways to abstract system services from our developed services for some time, containers and java effectively allow one to run anywhere.
 These work well enough for single user single processor deployments.
-When scaling up to another level of orchestration, Kubernetes fits neatly between our infrastructure and our developed applications providing a powerful container orchestration and resource management system.
+When you need to scale up another level of orchestration is needed, kubernetes fits neatly between our infrastructure and our developed applications providing a powerful container orchestration and resource management system.

-Our agreement with each facility is to provide a Kubernetes deployment platform upon which we may deploy our services and our secrets vault for security.
-Each thus provides a Kubernetes environment with disk, network and compute resources upon which we spin up our services.
+Our agreement with each facility is to provide a Kubernetes deployment platform upon which we may deploy our services.
+Each thus provides a kubernetes environment with disk, network and compute resources upon which we spin up our services.
+A vault for secrets is also needed.
 From the service perspective each facility looks similar.
 It feels like the first time that this actually works well - we have learned to make our applications portable of course but also the technology is so much better than any precursors.